 Identifying IT Applications and Other Aspects of the IT Environment, Risks Arising From the Use of IT, and General IT Controls (Ref: par.
-26b-c)
+29)

-A182.
-Appendix E includes example characteristics of IT applications and other aspects of the IT environment, and guidance related to those characteristics, that may be relevant in identifying IT applications and other aspects of the IT environment subject to risks arising from the use of IT.
+A189.
+Appendix E includes examples of considerations that may assist the auditor in determining whether IT applications are subject to risks arising from the use of IT.

 Identifying IT Applications and Other Aspects of the IT Environment (Ref: par.
-26b)
+29)